donuorri/lindbscan/README.md

 ## Notes on performance

 To ensure maximum readability of the code, this reference implementation is not fully optimized and it is single threaded.
-Nevertheless, it shows how fast FFDBC is when compared to optimized DBSCAN implementations.
+Nevertheless, it shows how fast Lin-DBSCAN is when compared to optimized DBSCAN implementations.
 We believe that parallel implementations (on CPU or GPU) can produce significantly higher throughputs.

 ## Wrapper for Matlab

-The directory "matlab" contains a wrapper to use FFDBC with Matlab.
+The directory "matlab" contains a wrapper to use Lin-DBSCAN with Matlab.
 The included Makefile will compile the C++ code, generating a .mex file, provided that the MEX compiler and the required libraries are visible in PATH.
 Adjust the Makefile according to your installation before attempting to compile.

 ## Credits

-FFDBC was developed at the Computer Human Interaction Laboratory (http://chilab.dicgim.unipa.it) of the University of Palermo (Italy) as part of a post-grad research project.
+Lin-DBSCAN was developed at the Computer Human Interaction Laboratory (http://chilab.dicgim.unipa.it) of the University of Palermo (Italy) as part of a post-grad research project.

 ## License